 Oligopoly Pricing Models

-A pure monopoly maximizes profits by producing that quantity where marginal revenue equals marginal cost.
+A pure monopoly maximizes profits by producing that quantity where marginal revenue = marginal cost.
 However, it is much more difficult for an oligopoly to determine at what output it can maximize its profit.
-There are 2 major reasons for this: the interdependence of the firms and their diversity, especially in terms of concentration ratios.
-Some oligopoly's have a very high concentration ratio, allowing them to act more like a monopoly, while other industries have a much lower concentration ratio, thus, making it much more difficult to determine the best pricing strategy, since the number of possible responses by competitors is greatly increased.
+There are 2 major reasons for this: the interdependence of the oligopolistic firms and their diversity, especially in terms of concentration ratios.
+Some oligopolies have a very high concentration ratio, allowing them to act more like a monopoly, while other industries have a much lower concentration ratio, thus, making it more difficult to determine the best pricing strategy, since the number of possible responses by competitors is increased.

 There have been 2 prominent characteristics of oligopolies observed over the years.

 - In a stable economy, oligopolies' prices change much less frequently than under any other market model, such as pure competition, monopolistic competition, and even monopoly.

 - When prices do change, the firms generally move in the same direction and by the same magnitude in their price changes, which may be the result of collusion.